 - (7) Off-Site Access to Individual and Bicycle Destinations.
 Off-site individual or bicycle facility improvements may be required in order to comply with the requirements of Section 5.9.1(E) (Parking Lot Layout), Section 5.4.10 (Transportation Level of Service Requirements), or as necessary to provide for safety, efficiency and convenience for bicycles and pedestrians both within the development and to and from surrounding areas. - (8) Transportation Impact Study (TIS).
 In identifying those facilities that may be required in order to comply with these standards, all development plans must submit a TIS approved by the Traffic Engineer, which study shall be prepared in accordance with the TIS guidelines maintained by the City. - (D) Access and Parking Lot Requirements.
-All vehicular use areas in any proposed development shall be designed to be safe, efficient, convenient and attractive, considering use by all modes of transportation that will use the system, (including, without limitation, cars, trucks, buses, bicycles and emergency vehicles). - (1) Individual/Vehicle Separation.
+All vehicular use areas in any proposed development shall be designed to be safe, efficient, convenient and attractive, considering use by all modes of transportation that will use the system, (including, without limitation, cars, trucks, buses, bicycles and emergency vehicles). - Individual/Vehicle Separation.
 To the maximum extent feasible, individuals and vehicles shall be separated through provision of a sidewalk or walkway.
 Where complete separation of individuals and vehicles is not feasible, potential hazards shall be minimized by using landscaping, bollards, special paving, lighting and other means to clearly delineate pedestrian areas. - (2) Access.
 Unobstructed vehicular access to and from a public street shall be provided for all off-street parking spaces.
-Vehicular access shall be provided in such manner as to protect the safety of persons using such access or traveling in the public street from which such access is obtained and, in such manner, as to protect the traffic-carrying capacity of the public street from which such access is obtained. - (3) Location.
-In a zone district predominated by residential uses, only off-street parking will be allowed to serve non-residential uses. - (a) Required off-street parking spaces shall be located on the same lot or premises as the building or use for which they are required unless: - (I) such spaces are provided collectively by two (2) or more buildings or uses on abutting lots in a single parking area located within the boundaries of those abutting lots, and the total number of parking spaces supplied collectively is equal to the number of spaces required by this subdivision for each use considered separately; or
+Vehicular access shall be provided in such manner as to protect the safety of persons using such access or traveling in the public street from which such access is obtained and, in such manner, as to protect the traffic-carrying capacity of the public street from which such access is obtained.
+Notwithstanding the forgoing required off-street parking for both an ADU and extra occupancy use are allowed one (1) tandem space to count towards minimum parking requirement. - (3) Location.
+In a zone district predominated by residential uses, only off-street parking will be allowed to serve non-residential uses.

+(a) Required off-street parking spaces shall be located on the same lot or premises as the building or use for which they are required unless:

+(I) such spaces are provided collectively by two (2) or more buildings or uses on abutting lots in a single parking area located within the boundaries of those abutting lots, and the total number of parking spaces supplied collectively is equal to the number of spaces required by this subdivision for each use considered separately; or